jcorporation/myGPIOd/README.md

   - Calls `/usr/local/bin/poweroff.sh` on a short press (falling)
 - Configures gpio 5 as output:
   - Sets the value to active on start
+- Configures gpio 6 as output:
+  - Sets the value to inactive on start

 **/etc/mygpiod.conf**
 ```